Eleanor Parker (historian): Career

-Parker started her blog, "A Clerk of Oxford", in 2008, whilst an undergraduate student at Oxford.
+Parker studied Old and Middle English and Old Norse Literature at the University of Oxford.
+She started her blog, "A Clerk of Oxford", in 2008, whilst an undergraduate student at Oxford.
 The blog won the 2015 Longman-History Today award for Digital History.
 It was described as "unrivalled in bringing in outsiders to understand the reality of everything from the Dwarves' treasure to God's Darling" and "an orchard of golden apples" by Christopher Howse in The Daily Telegraph.
 In 2019, Parker read from the Knútsdrápur, and interpreted its meaning, in a programme for BBC World Service.